Marine Corps Recruit Training

 Marine Corps Recruit Training consists of close order drill, rifle marksmanship, Marine Corps Martial Arts instruction, and classroom instruction on history, customs and courtesies, and a demanding physical fitness regimen.

-It’s culminating event, the Crucible, is a 54 hour event where recruits encounter 32 obstacles over a course of 40 miles.
+Recruits undergo rigorous testing on the obstacle course and classrooms, but its culminating event — the Crucible — is a 54 hour event where recruits encounter 32 obstacles over a course of 40 miles.
 During the three day period, recruits only get four hours of sleep and three meals.

 Recent Marine Corps Recruit Training Articles

-There are multiple factors taken into consideration, and some of them can be ‘waivered’ meaning your recruiter can ask the Marine Corps to accept you anyway.
-Becoming a United States Marine means meeting high standards of moral, mental, and physical strength.
-You must pass an
+(updated on August 3, 2022) There are multiple factors taken into consideration, and some of them can be ‘waivered’ meaning your recruiter can ask the Marine Corps to accept you anyway.
+Becoming a United States Marine means meeting high standards of moral, mental, and physical